Looking to improve your parental engagement but not sure how? A parental engagement questionnaire is a great place to start.

 And with mountains of research supporting the link between parental involvement and student success, listening to parent opinion is key to improving learning outcomes.

-Despite this, according to ParentKind’s 2020 Annual Survey, only 50% of parents feel they’re able to have a say on decisions affecting their children’s education.
+Despite this, according to ParentKind’s recent Annual PTA Survey, only 50% of parents feel they’re able to have a say on decisions affecting their children’s education.

 Parents are unquestionably one of your school’s most important stakeholders, so why not seize the power of this inexpensive tool to understand and listen to their concerns.